napari/docs/docs/naps/8-telemetry.md

 4) code required to init `napari-telemetry` package

-## Potential problems

-There is a risk
-that someone may try to high-jack the telemetry module name to have code executed at every napari start.

-I do not expect that it is a high risk, but exists.
-We could address it by code signing.
-This will require additional procedures to protect private cryptographic keys.

-Another option is to scan public plugins and their dependencies.
-This is simpler,
-but will require establishing additional communication channels to be able to warn users about the potential problem.

 ## GDPR compliance

 I'm almost sure that we will not collect data that are covered by GDPR.